Educating Healthcare Professionals

 By working together, we can develop an effective and culturally responsive curriculum that will equip future physicians to address the multifaceted but addressable issue of firearm injury and death.

-Future Collaborative Curriculum Workshops
+3. Attend a Future In-Person Collaborative Curriculum Workshop.

 -